The Double Exponential Runtime is Tight for 2-Stage Stochastic ILPs: Advanced Hardness for

+Manually checking the values for the first four prime numbers shows that the equation $p_i \leq i^2$ even holds for all prime numbers greater $2$.
+For $p_1 = 2 > 1^2$, we can simply multiply an additional factor of $2$.
+Altogether, we can thus estimate the product of the first $k$ prime numbers for $k \geq 2$ as

+proving the statement.
+We use the estimation $k! = 2(k/2)^k$ which can easily be proved using induction.
+Further, note that $k \geq 2$ has to hold for the last estimation. \end{proof}

-\begin{theorem} The \QC{} problem is NP-hard, even if the prime factorization of $\beta$ is given and each prime factor greater $2$ occurs at most once and the prime factor $2$ occurs $4$ times. \end{theorem} \begin{proof} We start from the well-known NP-hard problem $3$-\textsc{SAT} where we are given a $3$-SAT formula $\phi$ with $\ell$ variables and $m$ clauses. \\
+\begin{theorem} The \QC{} problem is NP-hard even if the prime factorization of $\beta$ is given and each prime factor greater than $2$ occurs at most once and the prime factor $2$ occurs $4$ times. \end{theorem} \begin{proof} We show a reduction from the well-known NP-hard problem $3$-\textsc{SAT} where we are given a $3$-SAT formula $\Phi$ with $n_\SatInd$ variables and $m_\SatInd$ clauses. \\

-\textit{Transformation:} First, eliminate duplicate clauses from $\phi$ and those where some variable $x_i$ and its negation $\bar{x_i}$ appear together.
-Call the resulting formula $\phi'$, the number of occurring variables $\ell'$ and denote by $m'$ the number of appearing clauses respectively.
+\textit{Transformation:} First, eliminate duplicate clauses from $\Phi$ and those where some variable $x_i$ and its negation $\bar{x_i}$ appear together.
+Call the resulting formula $\Phi'$, the number of occurring variables $n'$ and denote by $m'$ the number of appearing clauses respectively.
 Let $\Sigma = (\sigma_1, \dots, \sigma_{m'})$ be some enumeration of the clauses.
 Denote by $p_0, \dots, p_{2m'}$ the first $2m'+1$ prime numbers.
 Compute

-Further compute for each $i \in 1, 2, \dots, \ell'$:
+Further, compute for each $i \in 1, 2, \dots, n'$: